surma/surma.dev/content/things/ditherpunk.md

 <figcaption>Diffusion matrix by Robert W. Floyd and Louis Steinberg.</figcaption>
 </figure>

-Floyd Steinberg is a big improvement as it prevents a lot of patterns from forming.
+Floyd-Steinberg is a big improvement as it prevents a lot of patterns from forming.
 However, larger areas with little texture can still end up looking a bit unorganic.

 <figure>
 <section class="carousel">